eclipse-iceoryx/iceoryx/doc/website/concepts/best-practice-for-testing.md

 - out of bounds
 - timeouts
 - copy
   - are the objects equal
   - is the copy origin unchanged
   - etc.
 - move
   - is the move destination object cleaning up its resources
   - is the move origin object in a defined but unspecified state
   - etc.
 - etc.

 Following [Hyrum's Law](https://www.hyrumslaw.com/) loosely, given enough users, one will find ways to use the software in a way it was never imagined.
 Therefore, never underestimate the creativity of brilliancy/stupidity.

 In some cases it might be necessary to instantiate an object on the heap.
 While that's not allowed in production code, it is fine in test code.
-To avoid manual memory management with new/delete, smart pointer shall be used if possible.
+To avoid manual memory management with new/delete, smart pointers shall be used if possible.
 As a reminder, if a method takes a pointer to an object, this object can be instantiated on the stack and the address of this object can be passed to the method.
 A good reason to use the heap are large objects which might cause a stack overflow.
 Some operating systems have a rather small stack of only a few kB, so this limit might be closer one might think.